azyva/dragom-site/pages/doc/config/design/properties.md

 The tools provided with Dragom support the `-D` command line option which allows defining tool properties in a way similar to how Java system properties are defined when invoking java.
-But tool properties are not Java system properties.
+But tool properties are not Java system properties, and vice-versa.

-Java system properties do not become tool properties and vice-versa.
+The tools provided with Dragom also support defining a file which contain tool properties.

+See [tool bootstrap process][doc-config-design-tool-bootstrap-process] for more information.

+Tool properties are documented [here][doc-config-config-tool-properties].

 ### Initialization properties {#init-properties}